Supplemental Color Topics for Programmers

 Terminal Graphics

 Some command-line terminals (or terminal emulators) support coloring the background or foreground of text.
-In such programs that support "ANSI" (American National Standards Institute) color codes (generally in the category "select graphic rendition", or SGR), the sequence U+001B (escape character) followed by "[" followed by a semicolon-separated sequence of numbers (given below) followed by "m" is a graphic control sequence (see also Ecma-048, sec.
+In such programs that support “ANSI” (American National Standards Institute) graphics codes (generally in the category “select graphic rendition”, or SGR), the sequence U+001B (escape character) followed by “[” followed by a semicolon-separated sequence of numbers (given below) followed by “m” is a graphic control sequence (see also Ecma-048, sec.
 8.3.117):

-The color number is one of the following: "0" (black), "1" (red), "2" (green), "3" (yellow), "4" (blue), "5" (magenta), "6" (cyan), or "7" (white).
+The color number is one of the following (only eight colors were defined by ANSI X3.64): “0” (black), “1” (red), “2” (green), “3” (yellow), “4” (blue), “5” (magenta), “6” (cyan), or “7” (white).
 Note that not all terminals or terminal emulators support all the SGR codes given here, and that the exact colors named by each color number can vary with the implementation.

 Color Measurement Devices